 Statement

-The focus of my studio practice is no different from the practice of living— a steady undoing, a constant letting go.
+The focus of my painting studio practice is no different from the practice of living— a steady undoing, a constant letting go.
 It turns in cycles through stages of nothingness, growth, beauty, death— like the flowers in the garden.

 Regardless of the body of work, process is painting as verb.
 Improvisation is constant.
 And then, almost without warning, a painting arrives— a noun, a presence.